NFL on Fox: 2000s

 2001 was the final year of commentating NFL games full-time for Pat Summerall, as his retirement was announced earlier that year.
 2001 was also John Madden's last year of commentating on Fox, as he moved to ABC to commentate on Monday Night Football alongside Al Michaels.
 Madden would soon become the first person to announce Super Bowls on different networks in consecutive years when he called Super Bowl XXXVII on ABC with Michaels.

 Fox's telecast of Super Bowl XXXVI was presented in a 480p enhanced-definition widescreen format marketed as "Fox Widescreen".
 While promoted as having better quality than standard-definition, and being the first U.S. sporting event produced in a widescreen format with the same production as the main feed for standard-definition viewers (rather than using a separate production for the widescreen feed), it was not true high definition, but still matched the aspect ratio of HDTV sets.
 As previously alluded to, this was Summerall's 26th and final Super Bowl broadcast on television or radio.
 It was also the eighth and final Super Bowl telecast (and final NFL telecast of any kind) for the Summerall and Madden announcing team.
 The two had become the NFL's most famous broadcast duo since they were paired together in 1981 on CBS.

 Joe Buck, Troy Aikman, and Cris Collinsworth replaced Pat Summerall and John Madden as the number 1 announcing team.
 Summerall, however, would continue to work for Fox in 2002, calling almost all Dallas Cowboys games alongside Brian Baldinger.
-One notable exception was in Week 8, when Summerall called the Cowboys-Seattle game alongside Daryl Johnston and Baldinger worked the Arizona-San Francisco game alongside Kenny Albert.
+One notable exception was in Week 8, when Summerall called the Cowboys-Seattle Seahawks game alongside Daryl Johnston and Baldinger worked the Arizona Cardinals-San Francisco 49ers game alongside Kenny Albert.
 At this point, it would become common practice for Joe Buck to take time off from calling NFL games in order to cover postseason baseball for Fox.